Excluding cosmetic surgeries on hyperbolic 3-manifolds: Obstructions and tests from knot invariants

 The following table describes the level of dependence between the various tests.
 Given events $A$ and $B$, let $P(A |B)$ denote the conditional probability of $A$, given $B$.
 The ratio $\frac{P(A | B)}{P(A)}$ is called the \emph{normalized likelihood of $A$ given $B$}.
 Bayes' Theorem says that normalized likelihood is a symmetric quantity:

-In the following table, $B_n$ represents the event ``a random prime knot of up to 16 crossings survives after applying test $n$.''
+In the following table, $B_i$ represents the event ``a random prime knot of up to 17 crossings survives after applying test $i$.''
 Then, the $(i,j)$ entry of the table is the normalized likelihood $\frac{P(B_i | B_j)}{P(B_i)}$.
 Thus values less than $1$ suggest that tests $i$ and $j$ are negatively correlated, while values greater than $1$ suggest that they are positively correlated.
-Diagonal entries represent the inverse probability $ \frac{1}{P(B_i)}$ that a knot survives after test $i$; as expected, the diagonal entries for \reftest{Detcherry} and \reftest{HanselmanFull} are particularly large because those tests are particularly effective.
+Diagonal entries represent the inverse probability $ \frac{1}{P(B_i)}$ that a knot survives after test $i$; as expected, the diagonal entries for \reftest{Alexander}, \reftest{Detcherry}, and \reftest{HanselmanFull} are particularly large because those tests are particularly effective.

+The table contains a notable $0$, meaning that exactly \emph{zero} prime knots up to 17 crossings survive both \reftest{Alexander} (Alexander) and \reftest{Detcherry} (TQFT).
+However, this is not actually evidence of negative correlation: if \reftest{Alexander} and \reftest{Detcherry} were truly independent, we would expect $0.02$ knots to survive both, but of course the number of knots is an integer.
+Since none of the other entries in the table is substantially below $1$, we see that any negative correlations between the tests are very slight.

-None of the entries in the table is substantially below $1$, meaning that any negative correlations are very slight.
-On the other hand, there are some notable positive correlations.
-For instance, \reftest{GenusThickQuick} (quick genus--thickness) is strongly positively correlated with \reftest{HanselmanFull} (Hanselman HFK); indeed, apart from the 72 knots of genus $1$, any knot that survives \reftest{HanselmanFull} \emph{must} also survive \reftest{GenusThickQuick}.
-The strong positive correlation between \reftest{Detcherry} (TQFT) and \reftest{HanselmanFull} (Hanselman HFK) is more surprising, and merits further study.
+Some of the positive correlations in the table have a known cause.
+For instance, \reftest{Alexander} (Alexander) is strongly positively correlated with \reftest{GenusThickQuick} (quick genus--thickness) because any knot with $\Delta_K = 1$ must also survive all other tests based on the Alexander polynomial.
+Similarly, \reftest{GenusThickQuick} (quick genus--thickness) is strongly positively correlated with \reftest{HanselmanFull} (HFK genus-thickness) because any knot that survives \reftest{HanselmanFull} must also survive \reftest{GenusThickQuick}.
+The strong positive correlation between \reftest{Detcherry} (TQFT) and \reftest{HanselmanFull} (HFK genus-thickness) is more surprising, and merits further study.